gardener/documentation/website/documentation/guides/applications/dynamic-pvc.md

   storageClassName: 'default'
 ```

 This defines a PVC using the storage class `default`.
-Storage classes abstract from the underlying storage provider as well
-as other parameters, like disk-type (e.g.; solid-state vs standard disks).
+Storage classes abstract from the underlying storage provider as well as other parameters, like disk-type (e.g., solid-state vs standard disks).

 The default storage class has the annotation **{"storageclass.kubernetes.io/is-default-class":"true"}**.